Eco-Friendly Takeaway Food Packaging Solutions for Cloud Kitchens in India.

 - Quit Plastic

-In the fast-paced world of food delivery, cloud kitchens have unlocked unprecedented convenience for consumers, but they've also contributed to a surge in single-use plastics.
-As millions of biryanis, dosas, and pizzas make their way from ghost kitchens to doorsteps daily, there's a compelling opportunity to marry customer satisfaction with environmental responsibility.
-By pairing India's top takeaway dishes with compostable, sugarcane‑bagasse packaging, cloud kitchens can stand out as sustainable leaders while preserving flavour, freshness, and brand integrity.
+Cloud kitchens have revolutionised food delivery, bringing unmatched convenience but also a surge in single-use plastics.
+Each year, over 500,000 tonnes of plastic waste from deliveries enters Indian landfills.
+As millions of biryanis, dosas, and pizzas travel from ghost kitchens to doorsteps, cloud kitchens have a pivotal opportunity: to merge customer satisfaction with environmental responsibility.
+Pairing India's top takeaway dishes with compostable packaging made from sugarcane bagasse can showcase sustainability while preserving flavour and brand integrity.

-Recent year-end data from Swiggy and Zomato shows that biryani, pizza, dosa, and tea/coffee reign supreme in the hearts (and stomachs) of Indian consumers.
+Recent year-end data from Swiggy and Zomato show that biryani, pizza, dosa, and tea/coffee remain the most popular choices in the hearts (and stomachs) of Indian consumers (data based on 2024 year-end reports from Swiggy, Zomato, Rapido, and ONDC).

 Biryani dominates both platforms with over 90 million orders annually—roughly three biryanis per second on Zomato and 158 biryanis per minute on Swiggy.